 Australia’s famous for its wild landscape and even wilder animals.
 Just some of the reasons Australia has become an international obsession are its massive hairy spiders, Tassie devils and our beloved Aussie icon Steve Irwin (RIP).
-The key to keeping your adventures fun (rather than deadly) is avoiding animals and being clued-in to their environment and behaviours; so, with that in mind, here are three of the most common dangers and what to do if you do run into them.
+The key to keeping your adventures fun (rather than deadly) is avoiding animals and being clued-in to their environment and behaviours; so, with that in mind, here are four of the most common dangers and what to do if you do run into them.

 Everyone who’s been walking or swimming in some suss water on a camping trip has a leech story involving terrified squealing, bloody socks and full-on squeamishness.
 But as shudder-inducing as the things are, leeches are actually not that harmful!
 These sluggy bloodsuckers have been helping humans for ages, from Ancient Egyptians using them to ‘purify’ their blood to present-day patients recovering from surgery.

 Leeches are found wherever it’s damp or wet, so rivers, lakes, waterfalls, creeks and ponds are all breeding grounds for the slimy little guys.
 To keep ‘em off your pristine skin, wear a long-sleeved shirt and pants and tuck your pants into your socks (it’s unstylish but very effective).
 As an extra measure, use DEET repellent on your skin, especially if it’s exposed.
 Leech repelling clothes and sprays can be found at any decent camping store.